-- Traditionally, software has been written for serial computation: - To be run on a single computer having a single Central Processing Unit (CPU); - A problem is broken into a discrete series of instructions. - Instructions are executed one after another. - Only one instruction may execute at any moment in time.
+- Traditionally, software has been written for serial computation: - To be run on a single computer having a single Central Processing Unit (CPU); - A problem is broken into a discrete series of instructions. - $^{\circ}$ Instructions are executed one after another. - Only one instruction may execute at any moment in time.

-- Parallel computing is the simultaneous use of multiple computer resources to solve a computational problem: - To be run using multiple CPUs - A problem is broken into discrete parts that can be solved concurrently - Each part is further broken down to a series of instructions - Instructions from each part execute simultaneously on different CPUs
+What is Parallel Computing?
+Parallel computing is the simultaneous use of multiple computer resources to solve a computational problem: To be run using multiple CPUs A problem is broken into discrete parts that can be solved concurrently Each part is further broken down to a series of

+- Each part is further broken down to a series of instructions - Instructions from each part execute simultaneously on different CPUs